bcbio/bcbio-nextgen/docs/contents/installation.rst

 By default the script downloads genomes, indexes and associated data files for human variant and RNA-seq analysis.
 Run ``python bcbio_nextgen_install.py`` with no arguments to see options for configuring the installation process.
+Some useful arguments are:

-There is a ``--nosudo`` argument for running in environments where you lack administrator privileges.
+- ``--nosudo`` For running in environments where you lack administrator privileges.
+- ``--distribution`` Specifies the operating system distribution (ubuntu, centos, debian, scientificlinux).

 This script requires that you can do a ``ssh localhost`` to your installation machine.
 If you'd like to do this without any passwords